8 Best Gas Apps That Help You Save at the Pump

 App Store rating: 4.5

 Google Play rating: 4.4

 If you’re a AAA member, you may already have the mobile app for roadside assistance.
 But it will also show you the cheapest gas within two miles of where you are and will let you know where you can get discounts as a AAA member.
-For example, when you enroll in Shell Fuel Rewards, you get a $0.25 discount per gallon on your first purchase at Shell if you make it within 30 days of becoming a member.
+For example, when you enroll in the Fuel Rewards program, you get a 30-cent discount per gallon on your first purchase at Shell if you make it within 30 days of becoming a member.

 App Store rating: 4.7

 You probably have Google Maps on your phone already, and you may be using it to get where you’re going.
 But unless you’ve been paying close attention, you may not know that you can find the best gas prices using this ubiquitous tool.

 When you open Google Maps, there’s a group of menu choices right under the search bar.
 You can search for restaurants, shopping, coffee and gas.
 When you tap on the “Gas” button, you’ll see a map of the local area, with gas prices at all the nearby stations.
 You can sort by distance, and you can also filter to find stations that are currently open or offer wheelchair accessibility.

 Some apps offer cash back on gas, as well as on other everyday purchases.
 In some cases, only certain gas stations participate, and those may not be the ones with the best prices.
 But it never hurts to check.